Skip to content

 Can I use TrueWatch to monitor my home computer, virtual machine, or Raspberry Pi?

 The data retention period for the Free Plan is subject to the subscription agreement.
-The specific duration is subject to the console or official documentation.
+The specific duration is subject to the console or official instructions.
 If you need a longer data retention period or larger storage capacity, you can upgrade to the Commercial Plan.